blackhan-software/avalanche-cli/README.md

 This section describes the API of the C-Chain, which is an instance of the Ethereum Virtual Machine (EVM). **Note:** Ethereum has its own notion of `networkID` and `chainID`.
 The C-Chain uses `1` and `43110` for these values, respectively.
 These have no relationship to AVAX's view of `networkID` and `chainID`, and are purely internal to the C-Chain.

 ```
 evm eth-accounts                                  Returns a list of addresses owned by client.
-See: https://eth.wi..
+See: http..
 evm eth-block-number                              Returns the number of most recent block.
-See: https://eth.wiki/j..
+See: https://..
-evm eth-call                                      Executes a new message call immediately without creating a transactio..
+evm eth-call                                      Executes a new message call immediately without creating a ..
 evm eth-compile-lll                               Returns compiled LLL code.
-See: https://eth.wiki/json-rpc/API#et..
+See: https://eth.wiki/json-..
 evm eth-compile-serpent                           Returns compiled serpent code.
-See: https://eth.wiki/json-rpc/AP..
+See: https://eth.wiki/j..
 evm eth-compile-solidity                          Returns compiled solidity code.
-See: https://eth.wiki/json-rpc/A..
+See: https://eth.wiki/..
 evm eth-coinbase                                  Returns the client coinbase address.
-See: https://eth.wiki/json-..
+See: https://eth...
-evm eth-estimate-gas                              Generates and returns an estimate of how much gas is necessary to all..
+evm eth-estimate-gas                              Generates and returns an estimate of how much gas is necess..
 evm eth-gas-price                                 Returns the current price per gas in wei.
-See: https://eth.wiki/..
+See: https:/..
 evm eth-get-balance                               Returns the balance of the account of given address.
+See: ..
+evm eth-get-block-by-hash                         Returns information about a block by hash.
 See: https:..
-evm eth-get-block-by-hash                         Returns information about a block by hash.
-See: https://eth.wiki..
 evm eth-get-block-by-number                       Returns information about a block by block number.
-See: https://..
+See: ..
-evm eth-get-block-transaction-count-by-hash       Returns the number of transactions in a block from a block matching t..
+evm eth-get-block-transaction-count-by-hash       Returns the number of transactions in a block from a block ..
-evm eth-get-block-transaction-count-by-number     Returns the number of transactions in a block matching the given bloc..
+evm eth-get-block-transaction-count-by-number     Returns the number of transactions in a block matching the ..
 evm eth-get-code                                  Returns code at a given address.
-See: https://eth.wiki/json-rpc/..
+See: https://eth.wiki..
 evm eth-get-compilers                             Returns a list of available compilers in the client.
-See: https:..
-evm eth-get-filter-changes                        Polling method for a filter, which returns an array of logs which occ..
-evm eth-get-filter-logs                           Returns an array of all logs matching filter with given id.
 See: ..
+evm eth-get-filter-changes                        Polling method for a filter, which returns an array of logs..
+evm eth-get-filter-logs                           Returns an array of all logs matching filter with given id...
-evm eth-get-logs                                  Returns an array of all logs matching a given filter object.
-See: ..
+evm eth-get-logs                                  Returns an array of all logs matching a given filter object..
-evm eth-get-storage-at                            Returns the value from a storage position at a given address.
-See: ..
+evm eth-get-storage-at                            Returns the value from a storage position at a given addres..
 evm eth-get-transaction-count                     Returns the number of transactions sent from an address.
-See: ht..
+Se..
-evm eth-get-transaction-by-hash                   Returns the information about a transaction requested by transaction ..
+evm eth-get-transaction-by-hash                   Returns the information about a transaction requested by tr..
-evm eth-get-transaction-by-block-hash-and-index   Returns information about a transaction by block hash and transaction..
+evm eth-get-transaction-by-block-hash-and-index   Returns information about a transaction by block hash and t..
-evm eth-get-transaction-by-block-number-and-index Returns information about a transaction by block number and transacti..
+evm eth-get-transaction-by-block-number-and-index Returns information about a transaction by block number and..
 evm eth-get-transaction-receipt                   Returns the receipt of a transaction by transaction hash.
-See: h..
+S..
-evm eth-get-uncle-by-block-hash-and-index         Returns information about a uncle of a block by hash and uncle index ..
+evm eth-get-uncle-by-block-hash-and-index         Returns information about a uncle of a block by hash and un..
-evm eth-get-uncle-by-block-number-and-index       Returns information about a uncle of a block by number and uncle inde..
+evm eth-get-uncle-by-block-number-and-index       Returns information about a uncle of a block by number and ..
-evm eth-get-uncle-count-by-block-hash             Returns the number of uncles in a block from a block matching the giv..
+evm eth-get-uncle-count-by-block-hash             Returns the number of uncles in a block from a block matchi..
-evm eth-get-uncle-count-by-block-number           Returns the number of uncles in a block from a block matching the giv..
+evm eth-get-uncle-count-by-block-number           Returns the number of uncles in a block from a block matchi..
-evm eth-get-work                                  Returns the hash of the current block, the seedHash, and the boundary..
+evm eth-get-work                                  Returns the hash of the current block, the seedHash, and th..
-evm eth-hashrate                                  Returns the number of hashes per second that the node is mining with...
+evm eth-hashrate                                  Returns the number of hashes per second that the node is mi..
 evm eth-mining                                    Returns true if client is actively mining new blocks.
-See: https..
+See: ..
-evm eth-new-block-filter                          Creates a filter in the node, to notify when a new block arrives.
-To ..
+evm eth-new-block-filter                          Creates a filter in the node, to notify when a new block ar..
-evm eth-new-filter                                Creates a filter object, based on filter options, to notify when the ..
+evm eth-new-filter                                Creates a filter object, based on filter options, to notify..
-evm eth-new-pending-transaction-filter            Creates a filter in the node, to notify when new pending transactions..
+evm eth-new-pending-transaction-filter            Creates a filter in the node, to notify when new pending tr..
 evm eth-protocol-version                          Returns the current ethereum protocol version.
-See: https://eth...
+See: ht..
-evm eth-send-raw-transaction                      Creates new message call transaction or a contract creation for signe..
+evm eth-send-raw-transaction                      Creates new message call transaction or a contract creation..
-evm eth-sign                                      The sign method calculates an Ethereum specific signature.
-See: ..
+evm eth-sign                                      The sign method calculates an Ethereum specific signature. ..
-evm eth-sign-transaction                          Signs a transaction that can be submitted to the network at a later t..
+evm eth-sign-transaction                          Signs a transaction that can be submitted to the network at..
-evm eth-send-transaction                          Creates new message call transaction or a contract creation, if the d..
+evm eth-send-transaction                          Creates new message call transaction or a contract creation..
 evm eth-submit-work                               Used for submitting a proof-of-work solution.
-See: https://eth.w..
+See: htt..
 evm eth-submit-hashrate                           Used for submitting mining hashrate.
-See: https://eth.wiki/json-..
+See: https://eth...
-evm eth-syncing                                   Returns an object with data about the sync status or 'false'.
-See: ..
+evm eth-syncing                                   Returns an object with data about the sync status or 'false..
 evm eth-uninstall-filter                          Uninstalls a filter with given id.
-Should always be called when watch..
+Should always be called ..
 ```
 ```
-evm personal-ec-recover                           Returns the address associated with the private key that was used to ..
+evm personal-ec-recover                           Returns the address associated with the private key that wa..
-evm personal-import-raw-key                       Imports the given unencrypted private key (hex string) into the key s..
+evm personal-import-raw-key                       Imports the given unencrypted private key (hex string) into..
-evm personal-list-accounts                        Returns all the Ethereum account addresses of all keys in the key sto..
+evm personal-list-accounts                        Returns all the Ethereum account addresses of all keys in t..
 evm personal-lock-account                         Removes the private key with given address from memory.
-The account c..
+The..
-evm personal-new-account                          Generates a new private key and stores it in the key store directory...
+evm personal-new-account                          Generates a new private key and stores it in the key store ..
 evm personal-send-transaction                     Validate the given passphrase and submit transaction.
-The transaction..
+The t..
-evm personal-sign                                 The sign method calculates an Ethereum specific signature.
-By adding ..
+evm personal-sign                                 The sign method calculates an Ethereum specific signature. ..
-evm personal-unlock-account                       Decrypts the key with the given address from the key store.
-Both pass..
+evm personal-unlock-account                       Decrypts the key with the given address from the key store...
 ```
 ```
-evm net-listening                                 Returns 'true' if client is actively listening for network connection..
+evm net-listening                                 Returns 'true' if client is actively listening for network ..
-evm net-peer-count                                Returns number of peers currently connected to the client.
-See: ..
+evm net-peer-count                                Returns number of peers currently connected to the client. ..
 evm net-version                                   Returns the current network id.
-See: https://eth.wiki/json-rpc/A..
+See: https://eth.wiki/..
 ```
 ```
-evm txpool-content                                The 'content' inspection property can be queried to list the exact de..
+evm txpool-content                                The 'content' inspection property can be queried to list th..
-evm txpool-inspect                                The 'inspect' inspection property can be queried to list a textual su..
+evm txpool-inspect                                The 'inspect' inspection property can be queried to list a ..
-evm txpool-status                                 The 'status' inspection property can be queried for the number of tra..
+evm txpool-status                                 The 'status' inspection property can be queried for the num..
 ```
 ```
 evm web3-client-version                           Returns the current client version.
-See: https://eth.wiki/json-r..
+See: https://eth.w..
-evm web3-sha3                                     Returns Keccak-256 (not the standardized SHA3-256) of the given data...
+evm web3-sha3                                     Returns Keccak-256 (not the standardized SHA3-256) of the g..
 ```

 ## [Health API](https://docs.ava.network/v1.0/en/api/health)